 Dr. O’Connor, a Toronto psychologist, uses a broad range of psychological tests and assessment measures to assess children, adolescents and young adults.
-Her services increase understanding of the psychological concerns that present in her young clients, and lead to evidence based solutions to address them.
+Her services increase understanding of the psychological concerns that present in young people, and lead to evidence based solutions to address them.

 Her services include:

 Psychological Assessments help "get to the root" of adolescent or child problems, or those that are of concern in a young adult, and lead to evidence based solutions to address them.
-The psychological assessment provides information on how the child, adolescent or young adult is doing compared to others his age across a range of developmental domains.
-This includes the social, emotional and behavioral domains, as well as the cognitive/learning and academic areas.
+The psychological assessment provides information from various psychological tests on how the child, adolescent or young adult is doing, compared to same aged peers across a range of developmental domains.
+These include the social, emotional, behavioral and cognitive/learning domains.

-Various psychological tests comprise the psychological assessment and assist in exploring the young person's strengths, and where his or her challenges and needs lie.
+Various psychological tests comprise the psychological assessment and assist in exploring the young person's strengths, as well as where her challenges and needs lie.
 A psychological assessment uncovers the nature and extent of a young person's concerns, and what is contributing to and/or maintaining them.
 It also leads to evidence based solutions to address them.

-To learn more about our Psychological Assessments, click here.
+To learn more about Dr. O'Connor's Psychological Assessments, click here.

 Dr. O'Connor offers School Neuropsychological Evaluations to children, adolescents and young adults in Toronto and the surrounding area.
 A School Neuropsychological Evaluation explores the neurobiological basis of childhood learning and behavioral disorders.
 School Neurological Evaluations assess the young person's neuro-cognitive strengths and weaknesses, as these apply to academic skills and social, emotional and behavioral concerns.
 It offers a more comprehensive and in depth assessment than either a psychological or psycho-educational assessment, and often encompasses components from both.